flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/scheduler.md

 ## Overview

-The Scheduler is part of the core components of the FLOWX.AI platform.
+The Scheduler is part of the core components of the [**FLOWX.AI platform**](../../../terms/flowx).
 It can be easily added to your custom FLOWX deployment to **enhance the core platform capabilities with functionality specific to scheduling messages.**

 The service offers the possibility to schedule a message that you only need to process after a configured time period.

-It can be quickly deployed on the chosen infrastructure and then connected to the FLOWX.AI Engine through Kafka events.
+It can be quickly deployed on the chosen infrastructure and then connected to the [**FLOWX.AI Engine**](../../../terms/flowxai-process-engine) through Kafka events.

 Let's go through the steps needed in order to deploy and set up the service: